 Our personal injury and wrongful death law firm has never lost a case since its founding.
 We only accept a limited number of clients at a time, allowing us to focus our utmost attention on each case.
 A personalized approach to cases gives us an edge over the competition.
-If you want to work with lawyers who truly listen to your story and offer trustworthy advice, contact the Flanagan Personal Injury & Wrongful Death Law Firm, P.A.
-We win difficult cases other firms won’t take.
+If you want to work with lawyers who truly listen to your story and offer trustworthy advice, contact us immediately We win difficult cases other firms won’t take.

 The Danger of Failure to Diagnose Cancer or Diseases

 Failures to diagnose cancer, diagnostic errors, false positives or negatives, delayed diagnosis, or misdiagnosis are all reasons to contact an attorney.
 These are serious medical mistakes that often stem from acts of negligence, such as skipping steps during a diagnosis or ignoring patient complaints.
 Failing to diagnose a time-sensitive disease such as cancer can delay life-saving treatment for the patient.
 This, in turn, can reduce the patient’s odds of survival, and even result in wrongful death.

 Each year, 80,000 to 160,000 patients suffer significant permanent injuries or wrongful death because of misdiagnosis or failure to diagnose, according to John Hopkins Medicine research.
 Diagnosis errors are surprisingly common.
 Had these patients seen reasonably careful and prudent physicians, they may have avoided their injuries.
 If you believe a negligent physician caused or contributed to your current injuries or illness due to failure to diagnose cancer, contact our lawyers.
 You deserve aggressive legal representation as a victim.

 Who Is Liable?